Seamus Heaney Walking Tour of Bellaghy

 - Our next stop will be at the sculpture in William Street, the outcome of a Bellaghy Women’s Group project to celebrate the working life of women in the area over the years.
 You’ll also hear the frightful tale of the strange goings-on in the old shirt factory across the way!

 - We will make our way up the ‘stair head’ – one of Bellaghy’s oldest features – on our way down William Street towards St Mary’s Church and graveyard, where Seamus Heaney lies at rest.
-On the way you’ll hear about some of the characters from Bellaghy’s history and the old rectory, sadly now lying empty on the villages edge.
+On the way you’ll hear about some of the characters from Bellaghy’s history and the old rectory, sadly now lying empty on the edge of the village.

 - After walking back up through Bellaghy, you will hear the history of St Taoide’s Church of Ireland, the Manor House and Police Station